Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit.md

 ### Generate Security Tokens

 Now we need to generate some security tokens so your device can authenticate against the Losant platform.
-Select `Access Keys` from the application menu.
+Select `More > Access Keys` from the application menu.

 ![Access Keys](/images/getting-started/losant-iot-dev-kits/builder-kit/access-keys.png "Access Keys")